chmullig/sap-2s/README.md

 >Provides all 16 logic operations of two variables: exclusive-OR, compare, AND, NAND, OR, NOR, plus ten other logic operations.

 This would likely require adding 4 additional control lines, and an additional controller EEPROM to control them (and perhaps require changing how the EEPROMs are coded, since 20 bits is an awkward number).
 It would also require additional instructions to actually use those functions, which means we'd (possibly) need to expand to 6 or 8 bit instructions.

+### Conditional Jump
+I feel like it's pretty essential to a computer to perform a conditional jump.
+At least a jump-if-carry, which when cleverly combined with subtraction might be sufficient, but really requires the ALU to be easy.

 ### 6 bit instructions
 Perhaps we want to be able to use more than 16 instructions.
 Let's figure that 64 is enough though, so we'll make our instructions into 6 bits, leaving 2 bits left for in-instruction immediates.
 While that's not much for immediates, it does let us have the three most useful binary numbers in the same instruction: 0, 1, or 2.
 We can always make two versions of the "immediates" commands, where one version really loads from the next byte of ROM.